Close Menu

 Your Social Security case will be heard by an Administrative Law Judge (ALJ).
 ALJ’s are lawyers who the SSA trains in Social Security law.
 Many of the ALJ’s have been judges for years.
 Most of the judge’s have had prior careers as lawyers in some other area of law.

 For example, your judge may have been a corporate attorney or a former military staff attorney.
 Some have previous experience as trial attorneys.
 Or, your judge may have prior experience as a judge for Worker’s Compensation.
 All of the judges have different backgrounds.
 However, they all have training from the SSA to be a judge.
-Go here if you have questions about getting a new hearing before a judge.
+Learn how to get a new hearing before a judge.

-YOU ARE THE WITNESS THAT WILL WIN YOUR DISABILITY HEARING
+YOU ARE THE WITNESS THAT WINS YOUR DISABILITY HEARING

 Your hearing will be held at the Office of Hearing Operations (“OHO”).
 You will receive notice of the time and place of the hearing about 30 days prior to the hearing.
 The judge will ask you questions.
 You are the main witness.
 The point of the hearing is for you to testify about your mental and physical symptoms and how they keep you from working.